Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria

 The DS estimate for the NOZ Ising model exceeds the critical $h_c=2$.
-We also analyse the external fields proposed in Section 5 of \cite{GPY}, namely $L_1=\infty$ and $L_2\ge 2$, which generalize the Ising model studied in \cite{NO,NOZ}.
-The DS estimates with $n=3$ is the same for all cases.
-In particular, Figure \ref{fig:L2x1} shows the case $L_2=2$.
+We also analyse the external fields proposed in Section 5 of \cite{GPY}, namely $L_1=\infty$ and $L_2\ge 2$, which generalize the Ising model with an alternating stripes external field studied in \cite{NO,NOZ}.
+The DS estimates with $n=3$ is the same for all cases, that is, the estimate in Figure \ref{fig:L2x1} remains constant for any $L_2 \ge 2$.